openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation_draft.rst

 Method 4.
 Convert from file using OpenVINO Model Converter (ovc CLI)
 ---------------------------------------------------------------------

 However, if the input reshaping is known in advance and/or the model has multiple outputs but only some of them are required, OpenVINO provides two equivalent ways of doing these while converting the model.
-One of them is the CLI command ``ovc`` while the other is the previously mentioned ``ov.convert_model`` (discussed in Method 1).
+One of them is the CLI command ``ovc`` while the other is the previously mentioned ``ov.convert_model`` (Method 1).

 The ``ovc`` tool is similar to ``ov.convert_model``, except it works using the command line rather than a Python environment.
 It will convert the model to OpenVINO IR format, apply any configurations you specify, and save the converted model to disk.
 It is useful if you are not working with your model in Python (e.g., if you are developing in a C++ environment) or if you prefer using the command line rather than a Python script.
 The code below shows how to convert a model with ovc and then load it for inference: